Joanna Weislogel, LCADC, LPC

 Licensed Professional Counselor and Licensed Clinical Alcohol and Drug Counselor

 Joanna obtained her Masters in Mental Health Counseling with a specialization in Substance Abuse Counseling from Monmouth University.
-She has worked with both adults and adolescents in group, family, and individual treatment settings, and specialized in Cognitive Behavioral and Dialectical Behavior Treatment modalities.
+She has worked with both adults and adolescents in

 “We all encounter life stressors that can trigger anxiety, depression, or maladaptive behaviors that interfere with our everyday functioning and relationships.
 I believe that people are resilient and possess the inner resources to cope with these stressors, but can at times benefit from talking with someone who is able to offer an objective viewpoint along with evidence-based therapeutic tools.
 As a therapist, my goal is to work collaboratively with my clients to identify the sources of maladaptive thinking, behavioral, and interpersonal relationship patterns that serve as barriers to enjoying a fulfilling and rewarding life.
 I take a solution-focused and strengths-based approach to working with clients, and have found that this approach contributes to fostering a safe and trusting therapeutic relationship.”